MKPNJoanne/LayInvest/README.md

 # INNOVATIVE BUSINESS MODELING TOOL FOR COMMERCIAL LAYER EGG PRODUCTION

-LayInvest is a financial forecasting and decision-support system built as part of a research project on Sri Lanka’s commercial layer poultry industry.
-The tool combines time-series forecasting (Prophet) with structured cost and production models to help farmers, investors, and researchers evaluate profitability under changing market conditions
+LayInvest is a business modeling and decision-support system developed as part of an academic research project.
+It combines time-series forecasting (Prophet) with deterministic production and cost models to support financial planning in Sri Lanka’s commercial layer poultry industry.
+The tool generates weekly projections of revenue, costs, and profitability, helping farmers and investors make data-driven decisions.

----

-## Project Overview

-The poultry sector in Sri Lanka faces challenges from volatile input costs (feed, DOCs, electricity, labour) and fluctuating egg and cull bird prices.
-LayInvest provides a simulation-based planning framework that generates weekly financial forecasts, break-even insights, and profitability projections to support better decision-making.
 ---

 ## Objectives